Merubokkusu/Discord-S.C.U.M/docs/reading.md

 So...this brings us to a method that hasn't been implemented yet into discum (I have the code for it, but it's kinda messy rn).
 The following live-updates additions and deletions (after the current point in time):
 ![idea](https://github.com/Merubokkusu/Discord-S.C.U.M/blob/master/docs/tempReadingImages/idea.png)
 Essentially what it does is uses a linked list, which gives it that kind of flexibility.
 But, idk, what do you all think?
 Which method would be the most useful and the least annoying?
-Anyway, feel free to make an issue to let us know (and why you think so).
+Anyway, feel free to make an issue to let us know (and why you think so - with some use cases).
 Thanks! :)